GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Experiments

 \subsubsection{Complexity Analysis}

 Assuming 3DGS necessitates $N$ Gaussians for scene modeling, its spatial complexity stands at $O(59N)$.
-In Gaussian-Forest, explicit attributes of each hybrid Gaussian are represented by 6 parameters in its corresponding leaf node, yielding a spatial complexity of $O(6N)$.
+In GaussianForest, explicit attributes of each hybrid Gaussian are represented by 6 parameters in its corresponding leaf node, yielding a spatial complexity of $O(6N)$.
 Post-adaptive growth, the root and internal nodes account for about $1.5\%\sim2.5\%$ and $25\%\sim50\%$ of leaf nodes, respectively.
 Under the configuration of $\{\mathcal{D}_R, \mathcal{D}_I \} = \{24, 16\}$ and 16-bit half-float feature format, the spatial complexity of non-leaf nodes ranges from $O(2.2N)$ to $O(4.3N)$ (excluding negligible parameters for MLPs and integer pointers in internal nodes).
 Furthermore, our pruning strategy effectively reduces leaf nodes by $1.5\sim 3$ times and non-leaf nodes by about $1.5$ times.
 In the end, the overall space complexity ranges from $O(3.5N)$ to $O(7N)$, yielding a compression factor of approximately $8 \sim 17$, aligning seamlessly with the quantitative results.
 Such a reduction in Gaussian count has also accelerated both training and rendering speed, completely offsetting the time complexity introduced by the inclusion of MLPs.

-\subsection{Ablation Study}
+\section{Ablation Study}

-We conducted ablation studies on Deep Blending (DB) scenes \cite{db} to validate the Gaussian-Forest components: hybrid Gaussian representation, forest management, adaptive growth, and pruning strategy.
-Hyperparameter impact was also investigated, including growth and pruning thresholds, and feature dimensions of non-leaf nodes.
-The following baselines were set:
+Ablation studies were conducted on Deep Blending scenes \cite{db} to validate the core components of GaussianForest, including hybrid representation, forest management, and adaptive growth and pruning strategies.
+We also investigated the impact of various hyperparameters, such as growth and pruning thresholds and the feature dimensions of non-leaf nodes.

-\textbf{+Hybrid:} Employment of hybrid Gaussian defined in Eq. \eqref{eq:hybrid}, with a trivial feature association by storing features in a hash table \cite{ngp} for coordinate-based lookups.
-We adjusted the table size $T$ to control the model's capabilities with $T=\{18,19,20,21,22,23\}$.